Opportunities for engagement for Mercer Island residents - Mercer Island Reporter

 • Mercer Island residents have an opportunity to comment on the city’s Transportation Improvement Plan (TIP), one for the 2027-2032 time frame.
 The comment period for the 2027-2032 TIP is now open.
 To submit feedback, visit https://letstalk.mercergov.org/tip-2026.
 Comments received by March 19 will be included in the materials for the April 7 public hearing during the city council meeting.
 The public comment period will remain open until April 21.

-• Next city council meeting: At 5 p.m.
-March 17.
-Options for joining the meeting include in person at the Mercer Island Community and Event Center, a Zoom link on the city’s website, and MI-TV (Channel 21).
+• The next city council meeting is at 5 p.m. on March 3.
+Options for joining the meeting include in person at the Mercer Island Community and Event Center, a Zoom link on the city’s website and MI-TV (Channel 21).
 Citizen appearances: An opportunity to speak to the city council on items of interest.
 Speakers must register by 4 p.m. on the day of the council meeting at cityclerk@mercerisland.gov and are given three minutes to speak.